-Once again, this past year has brought to the Ontario Review Board a record number of hearings regarding individuals with verdicts of either Unfit to Stand Trial or Not Criminally Responsible on account of mental disorder.
-This is so even though the actual number of newly accused subject to our jurisdiction is slightly lower than the previous year.
+Once again, this past year has brought to the Ontario Review Board a great number of hearings regarding individuals with verdicts of either Unfit to Stand Trial or Not Criminally Responsible (NCR) on account of mental disorder.
+This is so even though many prospective NCR verdicts are obviated through the provincial diversion program.
 Our data confirms that mentally ill individuals becoming involved with the criminal justice system remains a significant concern.

 At the same time we are aware of the efforts being made with innovative programs to 'divert' many of these people out of the courts and Review Board systems earlier in the process.
 I am of the view that these efforts have great potential.
-In particular, there is the work of the various Mental Health Courts, the Ministry of the Attorney General's 'Diversion of Mentally Disordered Accused', and various 'pre-arrest' diversion schemes which are proving to be very effective.
+In particular, there is the work of the various Mental Health Courts, the Ministry of the Attorney General's 'Diversion of Mentally Disordered Accused', and various 'pre-arrest' diversion strategies which are proving to be very effective.

-As I am at the three year mark as Chair of the ORB we have made considerable progress and have identified three key target objectives which we have kept in focus and have been improving over the past three years:
+As I am at the four year mark as Chair of the ORB we have made considerable progress and have identified three key target objectives which we have kept in focus and have been improving over the past three years:

 - 1. Reduction in hearing times through more extensive pre-hearing conferencing, - 2.
 Reduction in the time from hearing to the production of our Reasons (with 4 weeks being the goal), - 3.
-Reduction in the number of adjourned hearings, accomplished through: - More extensive pre-hearing conferencing, and - ii.
+Reduction in the number of adjourned hearings, accomplished through: - i.
+More extensive pre-hearing conferencing, and - ii.
 Scheduling of hearings 9 months in advance (so as to avoid parties' 'conflicts')